National Register of Historic Places listings in Hudson County, New Jersey

 This is intended to be a complete list of properties and districts listed on the National Register of Historic Places in Hudson County, New Jersey.
-The locations of National Register properties and districts (at least for all showing latitude and longitude coordinates below) may be seen in an online map by clicking on "Map of all coordinates".
+Latitude and longitude coordinates of the sites listed on this page may be displayed in an online map.

 The steam yacht Kestrel, originally listed in Hudson, has subsequently been moved to Upstate New York, while the ferry Yankee, originally listed in New York City was moored in Hoboken for a time; it is now moored in Brooklyn.